Risks associated with contaminated land

 - pollution incidents, including air discharges, oil or diesel spills

 - bores for groundwater use or monitoring

-- consents for contaminated sites, air discharge or industrial trade processes
+- contaminated site, air discharge or industrial trade process consents

 - closed landfills

 Unless otherwise requested we provide consents and incidents information for locations up to 200m from the site location.